johndpope/RSA-for-object-detection/README.md

 ## Train Your Own Model

-Training code will be released around the end of October, 2017.
+This part will be released around the end of October, 2017.

 ## FAQ